HumanSignal/label-studio/docs/source/guide/active_learning.md

 1. Follow the steps to [Add an ML backend to Label Studio](ml.html#Add-an-ML-backend-to-Label-Studio).
 2. Under **ML-Assisted Labeling**, enable the setting to **Show predictions to annotators in the Label Stream and Quick View**.

-## Configure webhooks to send a training event to the ML backend
+## Configure webhooks to send a training event to the ML backend (optional)
-Notify your ML backend every time an annotation is created or updated so that it can start training in response.
+Machine Learning backend connection create a webhook that defines Label Studio event driven training logic.
+By default, it notifies your ML backend every time an annotation is created or updated so that it can start training in response.
+If you want to customize the events and payloads, do the following:

 1. In the Label Studio UI, open the project that you want to use for active learning.
 2. Click **Settings > Webhooks**.